 So the definition above reflects the general confusion about what the occult actually is.

 Essentially, to occult something simply means to hide it from view.
 It can indicate secrecy but does in no way automatically indicate evil.
 Traditionally, things are occulted for one of two reasons:

-- It is considered ‘not safe’ in the hands of the general public/the uninitiated
+- It is ‘not safe’ in the hands of the general public/the uninitiated

 - It needs to be covered up due to criminal or shameful activity

 In the case of some Satanic occultism, you get a blend of those two reasons since human sacrifice is also clearly criminal.
-But this kind of occultism has nothing to do with the kind of occultism that is traditionally associated with the tarot.
+But this kind of occultism has nothing to do with the kind of occultism that most people associate with the tarot.
 Yet, in the minds of many Christians, it all seems to bleed into one.
 Let’s just put that down to ignorance, shall we?

 Many Esoteric Christians through the ages have used and continue to use the tarot as a tool for contemplation and spiritual edification.
 A wonderful example of this is Meditations on the Tarot: A Journey Into Christian Hermeticism by Valentin Tomberg.